centreon/centreon-collect/centreon-connector/perl/doc/installation/index.rst

      -DWITH_TESTING=0 .

-At this step, the software will check for existence and usability of the rerequisites.
+At this step, the software will check for existence and usability of the prerequisites.
 If one cannot be found, an appropriate error message will be printed.
 Otherwise an installation summary will be printed.

 Compilation